danm0e/react-training-presentation/slides/3-1-React/0-Intro-React.md

 - createContext creates a context object.
 - Provider component wraps the part of the tree where the context is available.
 - useContext hooks into the context within functional components.
 ---
+# Excercise
+Can you move the colour selecter so it sits in a context rather than a prop?
+---
 ## Custom Hooks
 - useXXX